Course / Certification

 Mapped toward the credential language employers already recognize.

 The RoboVoTech curriculum is aligned with and mapped toward external workforce competency areas where appropriate.
-Completion awards the RoboVoTech AI + Robotics Certification; external certifications are separate unless explicitly offered by the issuing body.
+Completion awards the RoboVoTech AI-Augmented Robotics & Automation Technician Certificate; external certifications are separate unless explicitly offered by the issuing body.

 • OSHA 10 General Industry safety concepts.